h-dhatt/Choose-an-Adventure/README.md

 # Have-an-Adventure
-Play a text-based game; follow a unique story and handle various situations as they arrive with choices taken in the form of inputs.
+Play a text-based game; follow a unique storyline and handle various situations as they arrive with choices taken in the form of inputs.